lbayerl/symfony-on-swisscomdev/README.md

 This will configure your PHP buildpack to

-1. use Apache as a Web Server
+1. use Apache as your Web Server
-2. run Composer during deployment with a couple of production-enabling arguments
+2. run Composer during deployment with a couple of production-optimized arguments
 3. install 3rd party dependencies into a folder 'vendor'
-4. run Symfony in production stage
-5. enable PHP modules for FPM and CLI
+4. enable PHP modules for FPM and CLI
-6. use the latest PHP 7.0 version which the buildpack is offering
+5. use the latest PHP 7.0 version which the buildpack is offering
-7. use a couple of PHP Extensions (especially to mention here `pdo` and `pdo_mysl` to allow for database connections as well as `apcu` in order to use APCu for caching
+6. use a couple of PHP Extensions (especially to mention here `pdo` and `pdo_mysl` to allow for database connections as well as `apcu` in order to use APCu for caching
-8. make sure that `opcache` is available
+7. make sure that `opcache` is available

 ### Turn on Performance - Change php.ini